 Use your diary as you would in your workplace.
 Make time for priority tasks that need attention, and try and keep things achievable each day.

 Keep up your breaks, including times when you would have perhaps met or talked with colleagues.
-If possible arrange a virtual coffee break, calling your workmates for a chat to stay connected beyond meetings and work-focussed calls.
+If possible arrange a virtual coffee break, calling your workmates for a chat to stay connected beyond meetings and work-focused calls.

 Make time for regular physical movement, getting up and stretching and walking around your home, and take frequent breaks from screens.

-Suggestions if you are cocooning or self-isolating
+• Suggestions if you are self-isolating

 When you are cocooning or self-isolating, it is vital to schedule social activity regularly to keep connected with others.
 This time can also be an opportunity to reconnect with friends who you may not have spoken to for some time.
 Planning phone or video calls with friends and family, or writing an email are all ways to do this.